 Early in 2014, to bring the New Year in, 10 of us met for a bring and share lunch and Pat McCullock, the Convenor of the Newcastle group was able to join us.
 Before we eat, we used the Emmaus Communion meal liturgy from the PCN website, which was very powerful.
 During our lunch, different members offered us some food for thought between courses and we ended up discussing PCN’s eight points.

-At our next meeting on Wednesday, February 19th, a member will be leading us in discussion on John Robinson’s book, ‘Honest to God’, 50 years on, and will reflect on an article he found on the ‘Thinking Anglicans’ website and the resource material from the PCN’s conference on the same.
+In February ‘14 a member led us in discussion on John Robinson’s book, ‘Honest to God’, 50 years on, and reflected on an article he found on the ‘Thinking Anglicans’ website and the resource material from the PCN’s conference on the same.

-In March, we will be meeting on the fourth Wednesday,22nd.
-We have yet to decide whether some of us might like to go to the lenten discussion(s) at 12.30pm in St Nicholas Cathedral in Newcastle, (lunch provided afterwards) where the discussion will be about former Bishop David Jenkins.
-Gabrielle
+In March, we went to the lenten discussion(s) in St Nicholas Cathedral in Newcastle, (lunch provided afterwards) where the discussion was about former Bishop David Jenkins.